crate/crate-python/docs/index.rst

 A Python client library for `CrateDB`_.

-This client library implements the `Python Database API 2.0`_ specification, which defines a common interface for accessing databases in Python.
+This client library implements the `Python Database API Specification v2.0`_ (PEP 249), which defines a common interface for accessing databases in Python.

-A :ref:`CrateDB dialect <using-sqlalchemy>` for `SQLAlchemy`_ is also included.
+It also includes the :ref:`CrateDB dialect <using-sqlalchemy>` for `SQLAlchemy`_.

 ..
 NOTE::